Guide to Resolving Massachusetts Back Tax Problems

 - Unavoidable absence of the party responsible for filing: This can be due to imprisonment, stranded on an island, or any other reason where the absence was unavoidable

-- Deconstruction of property: This can be due to a natural disaster, fire or other casualty
+- Deconstruction of property: This can be due to a natural disaster, fire or other casualties

-- Delay from inability to obtain documents necessary to determine tax amount owed
+- A delay from an inability to obtain documents necessary to determine the tax amount owed

-- Taxpayer was incorrectly advised by a tax professional which caused penalties
+- The taxpayer was incorrectly advised by a tax professional which caused penalties

 - Delay due to lack of clarity in laws or its interpretation

 - Any other reason: If the taxpayer can show that care was exercised to the same degree that an ordinary taxpayer in the same position would have, then the reason will be considered by the state of Massachusetts